 Increasing concern around the misuse of opioid pain medication, heroin, and fentanyl has become a national conversation.
-At Puget Sound, our efforts focus on prevention and education including staff training on Naloxone/Narcan, how to identify signs of opioid overdose, and educating the community on resources for treatment and support.
+At Puget Sound, our efforts focus on prevention and education, including staff training on Naloxone/Narcan, identifying signs of opioid overdose, and educating the community on resources for treatment and support.

 Signs may include:

 Narcan/Naloxone counteracts the life-threatening effects of opioid overdose.
 It was developed for first responders, as well as family, friends, and caregivers.
-In Washington State, residents can purchase Narcan without a prescription, directly from a pharmacist.
-Local pharmacies can be found by entering in your zip code.
+In Washington State, residents can purchase Narcan without a prescription directly from a pharmacist.
+Local pharmacies can be found by entering your zip code.

 Narcan is administered either through the nose (nasally) or by injection into a muscle, under the skin, or into a vein.
 See how to administer Narcan.